 You can write or use stick-on numbers for each day of the countdown.

 You can also punch a couple holes in the corners for

 ribbon to hang it like a calendar.

 Picking out the goodies for your Valentine Countdown is awesome fun!
 I like to bring a sample box to the store, to make sure I don't pick anything out that won't fit.

 I always include Valentine messages of some sort!
 It's fun for me and fun for my kids.
 For example, a small paper heart for each day with messages like "Be Mine" and "I love your smile!".

 ...The last day could be something extra special!!
 After-all, anticipation has been developed and it's finally Valentine's Day!

 ...For more ADVENTURE on Valentine's Day Morning: On the last day write out a message saying something like "Will you be my Valentine?
 If your answer is YES, go look in the kitchen...".
 That's were you put a little Valentine's Day gift basket or a chocolate heart or something really cool for Valentine's Day.
 My oldest loved that last year.
 Always finish off with something extra special!!!

 Besides a SWEET message each day, here are some small gift ideas for your Valentine countdown...

-You could enclose a variety of poems, love notes, a sexy photo, tickets to a movie or play, dinner date invite, treasure hunt clues, homemade treats, love coupons etc... or stick to a romantic theme such as:
+You could enclose a variety of poems, love notes, a special photo, tickets to a movie or play, dinner date invite, treasure hunt clues or clues about something special to come, homemade treats, love coupons etc... or stick to a romantic theme such as: